Reading Time: 8 minutes

 - Make the Connection: Watch videos, read stories, and listen to podcasts of Veterans and their loved ones sharing their experiences, struggles, and recovery.
 Search 800+ videos by service era, branch, gender, and combat experience to find relatable stories.

-- Operation Mend: This program offers comprehensive psychological healthcare for post-9/11-era service members, veterans, and their families.
+- Operation Mend: This program is part of the UCLA Health network and offers comprehensive psychological healthcare for post-9/11-era service members, veterans, and their families.
 The treatment is provided at no cost.

-- Operation Reach Out: Free suicide prevention app provided by Military Community Awareness, designed to prevent suicide among military personnel and veterans.
+- Operation Reach Out: Free suicide prevention app provided by Military Community Awareness that’s designed to prevent suicide among military personnel and veterans.
 Developed by a team of suicide prevention experts and designed to encourage people to reach out for help and stay connected with others.

-- Suicide Prevention Action Network: This suicide prevention site offers information and resources for veterans and their families.
+- Suicide Prevention Action Network: This suicide prevention website offers information and resources in English and Spanish for veterans and their families.
 The site includes multiple resources for those who may be at risk for suicide.

-SAMHSA statistics on substance abuse among military Veterans show:
+SAMHSA statistics from 2023 on substance abuse among military Veterans show:

 Military Veterans Treatment Directories

-- Vet Centers: These are community-based counseling centers that offer services for Veterans and their families.
+- Vet Centers: These are community-based counseling centers affiliated with the VA that offer services for Veterans and their families.
 The counseling is designed to help veterans successfully transition to civilian life after a traumatic experience in the military.
 Referrals are provided to additional VA services.

 - Zoc Doc: This site allows veterans to search for therapists and counselors in their area.
 Find treatment providers who take specific insurance carriers and plans.